frankwiersma/PyDefenderIdentityChecker/README.md

-# Microsoft Defender for Identity Instance Checker (Python Port)
+# PyDefenderIdentityChecker - Microsoft Defender for Identity Instance Checker (Python Port)

 This repository contains the Python port of the original PowerShell script "Microsoft Defender for Identity Instance Checker" developed by R. Roethof (Thalpius).
 The original PowerShell script is designed to check if there is a Microsoft Defender for Identity instance created by getting all accepted domains in Microsoft 365 using autodiscover, getting the tenant name, and checking if there is a Microsoft Defender for Identity instance.
 This Python port aims to provide the same functionality for users who prefer Python or need to integrate this check into a Python-based environment.